craig-mclean/band-match/README.md

 * Create a Gig wanted entry (linked to a band)
 * Sort the band list (by Name, Genre, Size)
 * Link to an external Band Name generator api
+* Add authentication/user account and logon functionality (e.g. Auth0)
+* Deploy to a server (e.g. Heroku)

+## Steps to get Band-Match running:

+* Clone the code to your local machine and open it in your chosen code editor
+* Open your terminal and enter 'npm install'
+* Enter 'npm run dev' in to your terminal
+* Open your browser and enter [localhost:3000](localhost:3000) as the url